MateoLa/hello-plex/README.md

 Nginx Reverse Proxy and Securing your application.

-We use a dockerized Plex server (video server) as the reverse application to build the example.
+(Using a dockerized Plex server as the reverse application to build the example)

 ## Versions